-If you have unexplained crop circles on your tongue, you suffer from a condition known as glossitis or geographic tongue.
-Most doctors and dentists will tell you the condition is nothing to worry about, but the truth is, those annoying circles on your tongue may be the sign of a serious gluten disorder, including celiac disease.
+If you have unexplained crop circles on your tongue, you suffer from a condition known as glossitis or geographic tongue, which some refer to as celiac tongue.
+Most doctors and dentists will tell you the condition is nothing to worry about, but the truth is, those annoying circles on your tongue may be the sign of a serious gluten disorder, such as celiac disease.
 This article is for informational purposes only.
 Please discuss any health conditions with your doctor.
 Please read my disclosures and disclaimers.

-Geographic tongue is defined as a benign or “harmless” condition where a person experiences painless but annoying patches that look like red crop circles or lesions on the top and sides of the tongue.
+For decades, I experienced an embarrassing and unexplained phenomenon on my tongue.
+I now know it’s called geographic tongue, a benign condition where a person experiences painless but annoying patches that look like red crop circles or lesions on the top and sides of the tongue.

-These circles come and go and present differently each time they reappear.
+These circles would come and go and present differently every time they reappeared.
+I hated it, but every doctor told me it was nothing to worry about.

-According to the American Academy of Oral Medicine (AAOM), the cause of geographic tongue is unknown, although AAOM says the condition has been linked to “emotional stress, psychological factors, habits, allergies, diabetes and hormonal disturbances” and it also is found frequently in patients with psoriasis.
+According to the American Academy of Oral Medicine (AAOM), the cause of geographic tongue is unknown.
+However, AAOM says the condition has been linked to “emotional stress, psychological factors, habits, allergies, diabetes, and hormonal disturbances,” and it is also found frequently in patients with psoriasis.

-An associated condition, fissured tongue, is similar to geographic tongue, however, it looks more like deep grooves (fissures) plotted along the surface and sides of the tongue.
-Many patients with geographic tongue also present fissured tongue and vice versa.
+An associated condition, a fissured tongue, is similar to a geographic tongue; however, it looks more like deep grooves (fissures) plotted along the surface and sides of the tongue—many patients with geographic tongues also present fissured tongues and vice versa.

 A 2016 study published in the Journal of Oral & Pathology Medicine found a strong connection between patients with celiac disease and geographic tongue.